aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/AIMMS_-_Seed.rst

 With this option you can set the seed of the random number generators for all distributions.
 By setting the seed to a specific number you can guarantee that your model results are reproducible.
-By setting the seed using for example the number of seconds or even ticks of the current date (using CurrentToMoment), you can get results that are not reproducible.
+By setting the seed using for example the number of seconds or even ticks of the current date (using :any:`CurrentToMoment`), you can get results that are not reproducible.